 The red carpet review started with Michael Keaton up for Birdman as the Best Leading Actor.
 He called this the “Super Bowl or the 7th inning for the final stretch of the movie.”
 I had to think about that comment, especially when Julianne Moore said exactly the opposite with her 5th Oscar Nomination within reach.
 She said, “It doesn’t always happen and I have been in the business for a long time and so I just appreciate when it happens.”
 She also went onto describe her role in Still Alice and her heartfelt journey through understanding Alzheimer’s disease and the importance of putting emphasis on finding a cure.

 What a difference between the two.
-In someways I love the raw honesty of Michael Keaton and his need to win, but it is hard to deny the heartfelt heroism of Julianne Moore’s appreciation for her role in doing good.
+In someways, I love the raw honesty of Michael Keaton and his need to win, but it is hard to deny the heartfelt heroism of Julianne Moore’s appreciation for her role in doing good.
 So I started thinking about my loss with the pattern site and what is really important to me.

-I seems to me that there are several schools of thought:
+It seems to me that there are several schools of thought:

 - Do your best because you have pride and want to feel good about what you do.
-You are winner for you.
+You are a winner for you.

-- Do your best so you can win an award and tick off a box.
+- Do your best so you can win an award and tick a box.
 You are the winner.